Estimated reading time: 9 minutes

 Regional Differences

-Many people have tried a Mexican restaurant in their own city, but these aren’t real ones.
-In order to taste real Mexican food you need to visit Mexico.
-Though there’s a complication here in Mexican culture.
+Many people have tried Mexican restaurants in their city, but these aren’t real ones.
+To taste real Mexican food you need to visit Mexico.
+However, there’s a complication here in Mexican culture.
 Although Mexican dishes are typical of the country, just like much-loved Tacos and Guacamole, people from Mexico City will tell you that their tacos are the original ones.

 Mexican history is very interesting and complex, but also sad.
 The Aztec tribe came into power in 1325 and founded a city called Tenochtitlan, now occupied by modern Mexico City.
 The Spanish conquered the original city in 1521 and Mexico became a Spanish colony.
 Mexico then gained its independence back from Spain in 1821.